-It is important that we all try to understand what is meant by abuse because there is often a very fine line between what we may consider to be either acceptable or unacceptable behaviour.
-Whilst it is important to understand the different types of abuse that may occur, how to recognise them and what actions to take if anyone has any concerns they should report them at once even if they are unsure what type of abuse may be taking place.
+It is important that we all try to understand what is meant by abuse, because there is often a very fine line between what we may consider to be either acceptable or unacceptable behaviour.
+Whilst it is important to understand the different types of abuse that may occur, how to recognise them and what actions to take if anyone has any concerns, they should report them at once, even if they are unsure what type of abuse may be taking place.
 We each have a responsibility for putting in place good practice to stop abuse happening.

-Reports of abuse must be taken seriously and acted upon always being aware of the welfare of the possible victim or victims.
+Reports of abuse must be taken seriously and acted upon, always being aware of the welfare of the possible victim or victims.

-If we suspect that abuse may be taking place it is not an option to do nothing it should be reported either directly to Table Tennis England's Safeguarding Manager, the local Welfare Officer or the statutory authorities.
-Reporting procedures are dealt with later in these guidelines.
+If we suspect that abuse may be taking place, it is not an option to do nothing, it should be reported either directly to Table Tennis Wales' National Safeguarding Officer, the local Safeguarding Officer or the statutory authorities.
+Reporting procedures are dealt with later in this policy.

-There are currently 5 recognised types of abuse: Neglect, physical, sexual, emotional and bullying.
-We have also included radicalisation which is giving real causes for concern for the statutory agencies amongst young people.
+There are currently five recognised forms of abuse: Neglect, Physical, Sexual, Emotional and Bullying.
+We have also included Radicalisation, which is giving real cause for concern for the statutory agencies amongst young people.